Cranberry Orange Bread

 Loaf pan with the batter before and after baking

-Tips for making cranberry orange bread
+Tips for making the best cranberry orange bread

 1. Use wet ingredients at room temperature.
-This is to ensure that the batter mixes together easily and evenly, and the coconut oil doesn’t solidify when it comes in contact with any cold ingredients.
+This is to ensure that the quick bread batter mixes together easily and evenly, and the coconut oil doesn’t solidify when it comes in contact with any cold ingredients.

 2. Chop the cranberries and walnuts.
 Chopping the cranberries reduces the massive tart scare you might experience biting into a full cranberry (regardless of whether it’s cooked!).
 And chopping the walnuts just gives a nutty flavor in every bite.